-The Australian Breastfeeding Association acknowledges the traditional owners of the Lands known as Australia and wish to pay our respects to their Elders past, present and emerging.
-We also acknowledge Aboriginal and Torres Strait Islander women who have breastfed their babies on Country for more than 60,000 years, and the partners, families and communities who support them.
+The Australian Breastfeeding Association acknowledges the Traditional Owners of the lands known as Australia.
+We wish to pay our respects to their Elders past and present and acknowledge Aboriginal and Torres Strait Islander women who have breastfed their babies on Country for more than 60,000 years, and the partners, families and communities who support them.